mendix/docs/content/developerportal/settings/general-settings.md

 {{% alert type="warning" %}}

 Note that when you click **Deactivate App** only the account owner can reactivate an app in his account management screen.
 When you click **Delete App** the app deletion cannot be undone and means ALL DATA WILL BE LOST, including all files on the TeamServer and all data in the FreeApp node (if applicable).
+For more information, see [Delete, Deactivate and Activate Apps](/developerportal/howto/delete-apps).

 {{% /alert %}}

 ### 1.2 Leave App

 If you click **Leave App**, you will be removed from the App.
 If you are the last member of this app and decide to leave as well, the app will be deactivated.
+For more information, see [Three Ways to Leave Your App](/developerportal/general/leave-app).

 {{% alert type="info" %}}